mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

     caption: [ Comparison of all results for protected voter combinatorial circuits ] ) <fig:allprotectedcomb>

 Generally, all circuits follow roughly the same inverse logarithmic curve, and are within a few percentage points of each other.
-All tested circuits are able to mitigate 100% of injected faults, which is a very positive sign for the protected voter.
+All tested circuits are able to mitigate 100% of injected faults when 1 fault is injected, which is a very positive sign for the protected voter.
 With 2 injected faults, the effectiveness ranges between roughly 40% and 75%, with `not_swizzle_low` performing the worst, and `mux_2bit` and `not_2bit` performing the best.
 Interestingly, the only outliers here are the two 32-bit circuits: `not_32bit` and `not_2bit`, which do not have an inverse logarithmic curve, rather an almost linear curve that's significantly better than all of the other circuits.
+To investigate further, I performed a sweep of fault-injection tests with a 1-bit, 2-bit, 4-bit, 8-bit, 16-bit, 24-bit and 32-bit multiplexer respectively, which is below shown in
-To investigate further, I performed a sweep of fault-injection tests with a 1-bit, 2-bit, 4-bit, 8-bit, 16-bit, 24-bit and 32-bit multiplexer respectively, which is below shown in @fig:muxbitsweep.
+@fig:muxbitsweep.

 #figure(
     image("../../diagrams/mux_bit_sweep_prot.svg", width: 80%),